Joshua-Pauly/Edge-Detection/README.md

 # Edge-Detection

 Using edge detectors Canny Sobel Prewitt and Roberts we can detect edges from the original image below.
 As you can see Canny detected the most edges.
-Sobe; and Prewitt were very similar however there are slight variations on the corners.
+Sobel and Prewitt were very similar however there are slight variations on the corners.
 Roberts detection algorithm detected the least amount of edges.

 ![image](https://github.com/user-attachments/assets/640e5e37-a03e-4bee-a6d5-1c9c7915be0f)